October 11, 2020

-I call them the 21 most challenging words in the Bible.
+I call them the twenty-three most challenging words in the Bible.

 Anyone who loves their life will lose it, while anyone who hates their life in this world will keep it for eternal life.

-O.K. in this case it’s 23.
 We so want the Christian life to be reasonable, but it is not.
 To give a little or even a lot is the same as giving nothing at all.
 The life hid with Christ in God will be everything or it will be nothing.
 Think about it.
 Jesus will either give all of himself or he will give nothing.
-There is no half way with Jesus.
+There is no halfway with Jesus.

 It’s a very good deal.
 In exchange for my smallness I am given his greatness.
 In exchange for my weakness, I am given his strength.
 In exchange for my selfishness, I am given his selflessness.
 In exchange for my extreme limitations, I am given his extraordinary capacities.
 Who wouldn’t take this offer?